 When you work at a yarn store (like I do), things start to pick up in mid-October as more and more people start mentioning certain end-of-the-year holidays.
 As the calendar inches closer and closer to December, the number of people asking for quick and easy projects rises too—but lucky us, weavers have lots of options!

-Whether you’re celebrating a religious event like Christmas or Hannukah, a secular celebration like Kwanzaa, the winter solstice, or just need a few appreciation gifts to hand out to friends and colleagues, a woven gift is a nice touch.
+Whether you’re celebrating a religious event like Christmas or Hannukah, a secular celebration like Kwanzaa, the winter solstice, or just have a few appreciation gifts to hand out to friends and colleagues, a handwoven element to your wrapping is a nice touch.
 If you have a rigid heddle loom or shaft loom there are plenty of last-minute stash busting weaving projects to make, both on-loom and off.
 Here are a few ideas:

 Every few projects I end up with a small pile of bobbins that have anywhere from a few inches to a few yards left of yarn on them—a bit too small to be used for big projects, but long enough that it feels wasteful to toss them in the bin.
 These lengths, plus any long thrums (loom waste) go into a bag in my closet and pulled out for various needs, like spreading a warp or tying the tomatoes up in the garden.